Germaine de Staël: Revolutionary activities

 In 1788, de Staël published Letters on the works and character of J.J.
 Rousseau.
-In this panegyric, written initially for a limited number of friends (in which she considered his housekeeper Thérèse Levasseur as unfaithful), she demonstrated evident talent, but little critical discernment.
 De Staël was at this time enthusiastic about the mixture of Rousseau's ideas about love and Montesquieu's on politics.

-In December 1788 her father persuaded the king to double the number of deputies at the Third Estate in order to gain enough support to raise taxes to defray the excessive costs of supporting the revolutionaries in America.
+In December 1788 her father persuaded Louis XVI to double the number of deputies at the Third Estate in order to gain enough support to raise taxes to pay for the excessive costs of supporting the revolutionaries in America.
 This approach had serious repercussions on Necker's reputation; he appeared to consider the Estates-General as a facility designed to help the administration rather than to reform the government.
-In an argument with the king, whose speech on 23 June he didn't attend, Necker was dismissed and exiled on 11 July.
+In an argument with the king, whose speech on 23 June he did not attend, Necker was dismissed and exiled on 11 July.
 Her parents left France on the same day in unpopularity and disgrace.
 On Sunday, 12 July the news became public, and an angry Camille Desmoulins suggested storming the Bastille.
 On 16 July he was reappointed; Necker entered Versailles in triumph.
 His efforts to clean up public finances were unsuccessful and his idea of a National Bank failed.
 Necker was attacked by Jean-Paul Marat and Count Mirabeau in the Constituante, when he did not agree with using assignats as legal tender.
 He resigned on 4 September 1790.
-Accompanied by their son-in-law, her parents left for Switzerland, without the two million livres, half of his fortune, loaned as an investment in the public treasury in 1778.
+Accompanied by their son-in-law, Necker and his wife left for Switzerland, without the two million livres, half of his fortune, that he had loaned as an investment in the public treasury in 1778.